yuantinl/SI507_Final_Project/README.md

 	Four functions for data presentation: plot_100_restaurants_maps, plot_bar_chart_by_types, plot_box_plot_by_types and 	     plot_bar_chart_top_five_restaurants.

-4. Brief user guide, including how to run the program and how to choose presentation options.
+**4. Brief user guide, including how to run the program and how to choose presentation options.**

 	(1) Build your own secrets.py